JARPinto/fleet/README.md

 # FleetManagment
 #### Video Demo: https://youtu.be/R4D7uWOMHNU
 #### Description:
-This project intend to solve the problem of fleet management, taking a hipotetic case of an Armed Force vehicle fleet.
-I took this project because it solves some daily life problems I face all day, being a fleet manager myself.
+This project intends to solve a fleet management problem, taking a hypothetical case of an Armed Force vehicle fleet.
+I took this project because it solves some daily life problems I face every day, being a fleet manager myself.
-The purpose for this project is for both driver and fleet manager acess the statics of the different trips.
-The driver can register a trip, acess his last trips and charts with summary of his activity.
-The fleet manage can see the Dashboard and the state of all vehicles within the different logs.
+The purpose for this project is for both the driver and the fleet manager to access the statistics of the different trips.
+The driver can register a trip, access his last trips and charts with summary of his activity.
+The fleet manager can see the Dashboard and the state of all vehicles within the different logs.

 ## Table of Contents